appleraincoat/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: Assuming, there exists a person in the list, first contact is deleted from the list.
       Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
       Expected: No person is deleted.
       Error details shown in the status message.
-      Status bar remains the same.

 ### Editing a person